noaskers/HappyWIKI/moderation/ignoring-the-rules.md

 ***

 {% hint style="warning" %}
 Note: <mark style="color:orange;">For inappropriate item names, ensure that these items are confiscated and destroyed.
-For inappropriate Minecraft names, ensure that people change them, or ask Sven/Luke if in doubt.</mark>
+For inappropriate Minecraft names, ensure that people change them, or ask Sven/Luke if in doubt.
+When dealing with people sharing personal information, if the information being shared is being used to dox someone; such as address, full legal name, etc. the punishment can be increased to **#2**.</mark>
 {% endhint %}